bradleyrp/bpc/index.md

 tiles:
   - grouping_start: true
     shortname: codes
-  - title: <code><b>FACTORY</b></code>
+  - title: "<code><b>FACTORY</b></code>"
-    image: /images/factory.png
+    image: "/images/factory.png"
     caption: <br>a flexible framework for building and analyzing molecular simulation data <br>&#9726; <a href="http://github.com/biophyscode/factory">source from github</a> <br>&#9726; <a href="/contact">contact the authors for instructions</a>
     shortname: factory
     tile_type: large
   - title: <code><b>AUTOMACS</b></code>
-    image: /images/automacs.png
+    image: "/images/automacs.png"
     caption: reproducible, extensible, shareable simulation protocols <br>&#9726; <a href="http://github.com/biophyscode/automacs">source from github</a> <br>&#9726; online <a href="http://biophyscode.github.io/automacs" target="_blank">documentation</a>
     shortname: automacs
     tile_type: large
   - title: <code><b>OMNICALC</b></code>
-    image: /images/omnicalc.png
+    image: "/images/omnicalc.png"
     caption: <br>transparent analysis pipeline for interpreting biophysical simulations <br>&#9726; <a href="http://github.com/biophyscode/omnicalc">source from github</a> <br>&#9726; online <a href="http://biophyscode.github.io/omnicalc" target="_blank">documentation</a>
     shortname: omnicalc
     tile_type: large
   - grouping_end: true

-# note that we use id in the headers so links are bold when you arrive here
 ---

-**`BioPhysCode`** is an umbrella term for three open-source biophysical simulation analysis tools written by [Ryan Bradley](http://scattershot.co) and [Joe Jordan](https://github.com/ejjordan) in order to share our methods.
+**`BioPhysCode`** is an umbrella term for three open-source biophysical simulation analysis tools written by [Ryan Bradley](http://scattershot.info) and [Joe Jordan](https://github.com/ejjordan) in order to share our methods.
 Our goal is to provide all of our simulation and analysis tools to the larger research community.
 Each code works independently, however they are designed as a single, coherent [framework](https://en.wikipedia.org/wiki/Software_framework) so you can use them together to create novel, scalable biophysics experiments based on the popular [GROMACS](http://www.gromacs.org) integrator.
 [Contact the authors](/contact) if you have questions, or open an issue on the github pages listed below.

 We recommend starting with either the **[quickstart guide](#quickstart-guide)** or the list of **[validated codes](validation)**.